bigmah/local_mb64/README.md

 Then, in the app: **Set up** (it checks for Apple's Command Line Tools + Homebrew, offering to install anything missing, then clones this open-source project) → **Add your ROM** (your own US SM64 `.z64`) → it builds itself → **Play**.
 The first build compiles a MIPS toolchain and can take a while.
+From there you can **Browse levels** to pull community creations from [Level Share Square](https://levelsharesquare.com) straight into the game.

 ## Layout